erzeeshankhan/E_classroom/README.md

 # E_classroom
 An Online meeting platform with secure user authentication and numerous real time functionalities.

-📋 Table of Contents
 🤖 Introduction
-⚙️ Tech Stack
-🔋 Features
-🤸 Quick Start
-🕸️ Assets & Code
-🚀 More
-🚨 Tutorial
-This repository contains the code corresponding to an in-depth tutorial available on our YouTube channel, JavaScript Mastery.

-If you prefer visual learning, this is the perfect resource for you.
-Follow our tutorial to learn how to build projects like these step-by-step in a beginner-friendly manner!

-🤖 Introduction
 Built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
 It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 30 thousand members.
-It's a place where people help each other out.

 ⚙️ Tech Stack
 Next.js